ANIM2297 Human-wildlife conflict in the Tropics

 - Students are able to (1) understand economic drivers for different socio-economic levels in Sri Lankan Society; (2) understand risks from wildlife for different forms of agriculture and how they may be abated; and (3) learn wildlife monitoring and biodiversity methods, assess utility in different habitats.

-- Typically this unit is assessed in the following ways: (1) performance assessment on field activities; (2) test on each field activity; and (3) report on own research project.
+- Indicative assessments in this unit are as follows: (1) performance assessment on field activities; (2) test on each field activity; and (3) report on own research project.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.